Skip to main content

 Guide Dog Class Lecture: Obedience

-• Heel (position): The dog is at your left side, facing the same direction as you are with his head next to your left leg.
-This verbal cue prescribes a desired position relative to you, and can be given while standing still or while you are walking with your dog.
-The dog should assume this position while standing at your side or during heeling, sits and downs.
+The dog is at your left side, facing the same direction as you are with their head next to your left leg.
+This verbal cue prescribes a desired position for your dog relative to you, whether you are standing still or in motion.
+The dog normally assumes this position whether you are standing or walking, or if your dog is doing sits and downs.

-• Down: The dog is lying on the ground next to the handler’s left leg facing the same direction as the handler.
-The head may be up or down.
+Down - Dog lays on the floor next to the handler’s left leg facing the same direction as the handler.
+The head may be up or in resting position on the legs.

-• Stay: The dog is to stay in a given spot until the handler returns to it or calls the dog.
+Stay - Dog remains in a stationary position until the handler returns or calls the dog.

-• OK: This word releases a dog from a previous command or position.
+‘OK’ - This word releases a dog from a previous cued position.

-• Come – (a casual recall): The dog is to come close to the handler, readily allowing the handler to touch the collar.
+Come – a casual recall The dog approaches the handler, coming close enough for the handler to interact and touch the dog as well as grasp the collar.

-• Heel (re-positioning the dog): When your dog is elsewhere, this command calls the dog into heel position.
-This may be used after a stay, a release, a ‘come’ or an ‘over here’ command.
+Heel – the action of re-positioning the dog When your dog is elsewhere, this cue calls the dog into heel position.
+This cue may be used to remind your dog to return to position.
+Examples include: during heeling, after a stay exercise, after a release (‘ok’), after a ‘come’, or ‘over here’ verbal cue.

 Audio Streaming